nuodb/nuodb-helm-charts/README.md

 "nuodb" has been added to your repositories
 ```

-To list the installed NuoDB charts, run `helm search nuodb/`
+To list the NuoDB charts added to your repository, run `helm search nuodb/`

 To install a chart, run `helm install nuodb/<chart>`